-All dentists and clinical staff must have the training and ability to perform basic cardiac life support techniques.
-The College strongly recommends that all dentists maintain current BLS certification (CPR Level HCP), and that all dental offices are equipped with an automated external defibrillator (AED).
+All dentists and clinical staff must have the training and ability to perform basic life support (BLS) techniques.
+It is strongly recommended that all dentists maintain current BLS certification (CPR Level HCP), and that all dental offices are equipped with an automated external defibrillator (AED).

-There are six basic drugs that should be included in the emergency kit of every dental office: oxygen, epinephrine, nitroglycerin, diphenhydramine or chlorpheniramine, salbutamol inhalation aerosol, and ASA.
+There are six basic drugs that must be included in the emergency kit of every dental office: oxygen, epinephrine, nitroglycerin, diphenhydramine, salbutamol inhalation aerosol and ASA (non-enteric coated).

-The emergency drugs should have current dates and be stored in a readily identifiable and organized fashion (e.g. labelled trays or bags).
+The emergency drugs must have current dates and be stored in a readily identifiable and organized fashion (e.g. labelled trays or bags).

 The following table presents the six basic drugs and their recommended dosages.

 An E-size cylinder is required.
 The unit must be portable and have an appropriate regulator and flowmeter, as well as connectors, tubing and reservoir bag, to allow use of a full face mask for resuscitative ventilation.